Ich bin ein Musikante: "I Am a Fine Musician"

 "I Am a Fine Musician" is an American translation of this song, by Felix Günther for The Children's Record Guild (starting "I am a fine musician, I travel through the world"), and sung by George Rasely and Mardi Bryant as "The Musicians" on the record Sing Along (1949).
 Charles Randolph Grean decided to produce a version of this song; he recruited Tom Glazer to write it (starting "I am a fine musician, I practice every day"), and it was performed by Dinah Shore, Betty Hutton, Tony Martin, and Phil Harris as The Musicians (1951).
 This was later performed on The Dick Van Dyke Show (6 March and 18 December 1963), and Sesame Street (21 November 1969).
 A variant of the song, ("I am a fine musician; I travel 'round the world.") was included in Marion Grayson's Let's Do Fingerplays (1962), and was mentioned by Henry Miller.
 A related version "I am a young musician, from London I have come", was published in Die schönsten Lieder 2 (1995), with the first line rhyming with the instrument ("from London I have come ... drum"; "I come from old Berlin ... violin", and so on).

+The song was also prominent on Barney and Friends and used in different ways.
+In the episode Practice Makes Music, Barney demonstrates various instruments (violin, clarinet, trumpet, trombone).
+In Hola, Mexico!, the children demonstrated fiesta instruments (guitar, guiro, claves, maracas) and the song was arranged in a salsa style.
+The song was also used in Barney's Magical Musical Adventure and Barney Live in New York City.

 "The Music Man"

-A British version, "The Music Man" was translated and arranged by George Coote and Harold Packham in 1951, for the Tonic Music Company of London.
+A British version, "The Music Man", was translated and arranged by George Coote and Harold Packham in 1951, for the Tonic Music Company of London.
 It was recorded in May that year by Billy Cotton and his band, and in October by The Radio Revellers.
 The Irish Rovers covered the song for Children of the Unicorn (1976).
 By the time of Barbara Ireson and Christopher Rowe's book Over and Over Again (1978), it was thought to be a traditional song.
 The song was recorded by Black Lace, a British pop group from Ossett in West Yorkshire, in 1989 and reached #52 in the UK singles charts.

 Each verse begins with the following chorus lines, divided between the lead singer ("The Music Man") and the audience.
 There are variations which follow roughly the same tune:

 The Music Man: "I am the music man, And I come from down your way and I can play!"